PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 A `-Nuspec` parameter can be used to specify a nuspec file rather than relying on this module to produce one.

+A `-SkipDependenciesCheck` switch can be used to bypass the default check that all dependencies are present.

 ### Listing installed resources